In the Maldives, an MIT team is conducting experiments to combat sea-level rise by redirecting natural sand movement.

 A: We have collected satellite imagery, drone footage, and physical measurements ever since installing our first field experiment in February 2019 and our second field experiment in October / November 2019.
 The satellite images and drone footage give us a visual indication of sand accumulation; however, it is challenging to quantify the amount of sand from those images.
 So we rely heavily on physical depth measurements.
 We have a series of coordinates that we send to our collaborators in the Maldives who then take a boat or jet ski out to those coordinates and take depth measurements.
 We then compare these measurements with our previous measurements, considering the day/time and relationship to the tide height.

 With our latest field experiment, we have been collecting imagery and physical measurements to analyze the sand accumulation.
-We are now seeing roughly a half meter (about 20 inches) of new sand accumulation over an area of approximately 20 meters by 30 meters, since November.
-That is about 300 cubic meters of sand accumulation, in roughly four months.
+We are now seeing roughly a half meter (about 20 inches) of new sand accumulation over an area of approximately 20 meters by 30 meters (66 feet by 99 feet), since November.
+That is about 300 cubic meters (10,600 cubic feet) of sand accumulation, in roughly four months.
 We see these as promising early results that are part of a much longer-term initiative where we aim to continue to test these approaches in the Maldives and various other locations around the world.

 We have recently been awarded a National Geographic Exploration grant and plan to go back to the Maldives for two more field installations later this year and in 2021.
 Our long-term goal is to create a system of submersible structures that can adapt to the dynamic weather conditions to naturally grow and rebuild coastlines.
 We aim to scale this approach and tailor it to many locations around the world to help rebuild and stabilize heavily populated coastlines and vulnerable island nations.